flikore/validator/README.md

 4. Change or add new code to conform your tests.
 5. Commit the modifications.
 6. Repeat 3-5 until you're done (you can create as many commits as you want).
-5. Send a pull request (with your feature branch last commit).
+5. Send a pull request (with your feature branch's last commit).

-Remember that anything in this repository is licensed with the MIT license.
+Remember that anything in this repository is licensed with the [MIT](http://opensource.org/licenses/MIT) license.

+### Bug report

+Send problems and suggestions to the [GitHub repository issue tracker](https://github.com/flikore/validator/issues).